Error404m/daa/ass6/README.md

 Here, n = input string length

 #Algorithm 1:
-The time complexity of 1st algorithm is : O(n^3)
+The time complexity of 1st algorithm is : O(3^n)

 #Algorithm 2:
+The time complexity of 2nd algorithm is : O(n^3)

+#Algorithm 3:
-The worst case time complexity of 2nd algorithm is : O(n*n)
+The worst case time complexity of 3rd algorithm is : O(n*n)

 The best case time complexity will be : O(n*n)